 Companion planting is the practice of growing different plants together for mutual benefit.
-The research on the benefits of companion planting focuses on vegetable gardens, but ornamentals like roses can also benefit from companion planting to help prevent disease and insect infestation.
+The research on the benefits of planting certain crops together focuses on vegetable gardens, but ornamentals like roses can also benefit from knowing compatible plants to help prevent disease and insect infestation.

-Unlike other areas of gardening, companion planting is not always based on hard scientific facts but on observations, the type of garden lore found in farmer’s almanacs.
+Unlike other areas of gardening, this type of gardening is not always based on hard scientific facts but on observations, the type of garden lore found in farmer’s almanacs.
 There is always an element of trial and error to see what works for you.
 However, understanding your garden as a system of biodiversity where plants are all connected and interdependent on each other helps you make better plant choices.
+Read on for a chart with recommended companion planting choices and other tips for popular garden crops.

 Benefits of Companion Planting